Bachelor tax: Moral panic and homophobia

-During the 19th century in the United States, calls for a bachelor tax were frequently driven by a moral panic, and the bachelor tax was viewed as a way to reform social ills either because individuals believed that bachelors had a higher rate of delinquency, or because they believed that many bachelors were closeted homosexuals.
+During the 19th century in the United States, calls for a bachelor tax were frequently driven by a moral panic, and the bachelor tax was viewed as a way to reform social ills, either because individuals believed that bachelors had a higher rate of delinquency or because they believed that many bachelors were closeted homosexual men.

-Racial-based eugenics
+Social and scientific racism

-The bachelor tax has a long history of being used for race-based pronatalism policies.
-In the early 20th century, this morphed into a general discussion of "race suicide", and consequently there was much literature supporting racial-based pronatalist policies, typically in the field of eugenics.
-After such measures were passed in South Africa in an attempt to align white birth rates with black rates, it passed to Benito Mussolini, who explicitly called for it to spread Italian progeny in a speech on May 26, 1927:
+The bachelor tax has a long history of being used for race-based pronatalist policies.
+In the early 20th century, this morphed into a general discussion of "race suicide", and consequently there was much literature supporting race-based pronatalist policies, typically in the field of eugenics.
+As an example, the Union of South Africa imposed a bachelor tax upon White South Africans for racial reasons, in order to match their population growth with that of other ethnic groups.
+After the rise of Fascism in the Kingdom of Italy, the Italian Fascist dictator Benito Mussolini explicitly called for the increase of Italian progeny in comparison to other Western European ethnicities in a speech that he delivered on May 26, 1927: